 Crisis Response Unit

-The Crisis Response Unit (CRU) is a partnership between Olympia Police Department and Recovery Innovations International to provide free, confidential, voluntary crisis response assistance.
+The Crisis Response Unit (CRU) provides free, confidential, voluntary crisis response assistance.

 The CRU increases our ability to provide outreach services to those in crisis, identify each individual's circumstances and needs, and help identify individuals with chronic mental health disorders, substance abuse and co-occurring disorders.